MaxielMrvaljevic/MaxielMrvaljevic/README.md

 ### Hi there 👋

 I'm Maxiel.
-A full stack software engineer based in New York City.
+I'm a full stack software engineer based in New York City.

 ---
 ### TECH STACK